 While running has always been a popular fitness routine, the surge of themed short runs, half marathons, and marathons has made it hard to ignore the fact that it seems like everyone is running.
 And that’s not a bad thing.

 “Running is an excellent way to keep your body in shape.
-In addition to being an effective mode of weight loss, it can also contribute to improved cardiovascular health and lung function,” says Andrew Frankel, MD, orthopedic surgeon at Paoli Hospital, part of Main Line Health.
+In addition to being an effective mode of weight loss, it can also contribute to improved cardiovascular health and lung function,” says Andrew Frankel, MD, orthopaedic surgeon at Paoli Hospital, part of Main Line Health.

 Before you begin a running program, there are a few things to consider.
 Below, Dr. Frankel outlines some tips for beginners.